BecksHookham/coding_challenges.md/README.md

 # Individual technical challenges

-### Goals for the week

-Ask yourself the same two questions:

-* Are you having fun?
-* Are you a better developer than you were yesterday?

-#### Primary goal

-By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

-* **Can you solve a challenging technical problem by writing well crafted code?**
+* **Can you solve a challenging technical problem by writing well-crafted code?**

-By "well crafted code", we mean code that is:
+By "well-crafted code", we mean code that is:

 * Well-tested.
 * Easy to read.